 Make the field in the IC structure correspond to the nesting level of the bus element.

-Within the same nesting level in both the structure and the bus, you can specify the structure fields in a different order than the order of the elements in the bus.
+Within the same nesting level in both the structure and the bus, optionally specify the structure fields in a different order than the bus elements.

-Note: The value of an IC structure must lie within the design minimum and maximum range of the corresponding bus element.
-Simulink performs this range checking during an update diagram and when you run the model.
+The value of an IC structure must lie within the design minimum and maximum range of the corresponding bus element.
+Simulink performs this range checking when you do an update diagram or simulate the model.

 A is a nested bus, with two signal elements.

 C is a nested bus that includes bus